rushabh-v/Autoencoder-4-to-3-variables/README.md

 Architecture | MSE loss|
 -------------|----------
 NN with only Linear and Tanh layers | ~0.021 |
-NN with BatchNorm layers | 0.0161 |
+NN with Linear, Tanh and BatchNorm layers | 0.0161 |
+NN with Linear, Tanh and BatchNorm layers, and with principal components concatenated to the Data | 0.00774 |
-NN with BatchNorm layers and with singular values added in the data | 0.0073 |
+NN with Linear, Tanh and BatchNorm layers, and with singular values concatenated to the Data | 0.00703 |